 Why Asset Reports Are Essential for Asset Managers

 Asset reports are an important source of information needed to improve the management of a company’s assets.
 They’re a form of intelligence that allows asset managers to understand and enhance asset life cycle management.
-Starting at planning and ending with an asset’s disposal.
+Starting with planning and ending with asset disposal.

 Without asset management tools, most businesses will detail their asset management tasks in spreadsheets.
-However, manual reporting methods such as excel spreadsheets can be harmful.
-With 88% of all spreadsheets containing at least one error.
+However, manual reporting methods such as using Excel asset management spreadsheets can be harmful and error-prone.

 Without the ability to generate and analyse detailed asset reports, businesses face multiple challenges such as:

 - Being unprepared for financial audits

 - Inconsistent inventory management